dprandzioch/giticious/README.md

-# Giticious - Maybe the most lightweight Git Server
+# Giticious - Lightweight Git Server

 Giticious is a Ruby CLI tool that allows you to host multiple Git repositories with User Management/Access Control almost effortlessly.